Noetherian approximation of algebraic spaces and stacks

 There are also some approximation results for group schemes.
-If $G$ is a quasi-compact group over a field, then D.\ Perrin has shown that $G$ is an inverse limit of groups of finite type~\cite{perrin_approx-groups}.
+If $G$ is a quasi-compact group scheme over a field, then D.\ Perrin has shown that $G$ is an inverse limit of group schemes of finite type~\cite{perrin_approx-groups}.

+\begin{subsection}{\Etale{} \devissage{}} The \etale{} \devissage{} method of~\cite{rydh_etale-devissage} is the primary technique behind the proofs of Theorems~\tref{T:COMPLETENESS} and~\tref{T:APPROXIMATION} and is prominent in all previous treatments of approximation for algebraic spaces.
+There is a subtle, yet crucial, difference in our treatment, though.
+Our \devissage{} gives statements of the form: given $X'\to X$ surjective and \etale{}, then $X$ can be approximated if $X'$ can be approximated (Proposition~\ref{P:pseudo-noeth:et} and Lemma~\ref{L:approximation:etale}).
+This is accomplished by reducing to the case where $X'\to X$ is an \etale{} neighborhood.
+All other treatments, from Raynaud--Gruson and onwards, would demand that $X'\to X$ is an \etale{} neighborhood such that $X'$ is (quasi-)affine.
+This approach has recently been formalized as ``scallop decompositions'' by J.\ Lurie and can only deal with algebraic spaces.
+As our inductive approach is not based on quasi-affine neighborhoods, we have to be more careful when formulating the inductive hypothesis, e.g., use ``pseudo-noetherian'' instead of the ``completeness property''. \end{subsection}